benjaminhuanghuang/angular-study/Debug/access-component.md

-Select the component in Elements and input the following in the console:
+Select the component in Browser Elements and input the following in the console:
 ```
 ng.getComponent($0)
 ````